-The applicants have requested a change in the Future Land Use Map (FLUM) designation for the parcel located on 6th Avenue Gulf.
+The applicants have requested a change in the Zoning designation for the parcel located on 7th Avenue Gulf.
 Currently the property is designated as Residential Medium (RM).
-The applicant is requesting a change to Mixed Use Commercial (MUC), and subsequent rezoning of the parcel.
+The applicant is requesting a change to Mixed Use Commercial (MU-C), and subsequent rezoning of the parcel.

-Staff finds the proposed FLUM and Zoning changes consistent with the standards and tenants of Chapter 163 and 380 F.S., and the City's Comprehensive Plan adopted under the requirements of theses statutes and rules.
+Staff finds the proposed rezoning consistent with the standards and tenants of Chapter 163 and 380 F.S., and the City's Comprehensive Plan adopted under the requirements of theses statutes and rules.